 7. Prebiotic Foods: Include prebiotic-rich foods like garlic, onions, leeks, and asparagus in your diet.
 Prebiotics serve as nourishment for probiotics, helping them thrive in your gut.

 8. Stay Hydrated: Proper hydration is essential for a healthy gut.
 Drink plenty of water to support the growth and activity of probiotics in your digestive system.
+Learn more about the benefits of spring water here!

 9. Limit Sugar and Processed Foods: High-sugar and processed foods can disrupt the balance of good bacteria in your gut.
 Minimize your intake to create a favorable environment for probiotics to flourish.
+Start here with our guide to a diet that excludes processed food.

 10. Monitor Your Body: Pay attention to how your body responds to probiotics and dietary changes.
 If you experience any adverse effects or unusual symptoms, consult a healthcare professional for guidance.